rust-lang/rust/src/doc/reference.md

                   location in which they are defined.
 Macro definitions are likely to change slightly in the future, so they are currently hidden behind this feature.

-* `managed_boxes` - Usage of `@` is gated due to many
-                    planned changes to this feature.
-In the past, this has meant "a GC pointer", but the current implementation uses reference counting and will likely change drastically over time.
-Additionally, the `@` syntax will no longer be used to create GC boxes.

 * `non_ascii_idents` - The compiler supports the use of non-ascii identifiers, but the implementation is a little rough around the